PUBPOL 5720

 • Instruction Mode: In Person

 Enrollment limited to: Sloan Master of Health Administration (MHA) students.
-Students must be present, in person, on the first day of class or will be dropped from the course.
+Students must attend the first class session in person or risk being dropped from the course.